Quick Summary

 After understanding the advocate and lawyer difference, these resources help you to cover a range of topics from specific career paths in law to broader information about humanities and arts streams.
 They can help you make informed decisions about your education and career goals.

-A lawyer may or may not be an advocate.
-All advocates are lawyers.
-Advocates get licenses to practice law.
-Lawyers can only advise their clients.
+A lawyer may or may not be an advocate, but all advocates are lawyers.
+Advocates hold a license to practice in court, while lawyers can only provide legal advice and draft documents without representing clients in court.

-Advocates represent clients in court.
-They argue cases, present evidence, and fight for their clients’ legal rights.
-They may also specialize in a specific area of law.
+Advocates represent clients in court, arguing cases, presenting evidence, and defending their legal rights.
+They play a crucial role in litigation and may specialize in areas like criminal, corporate, or family law.

-Someone with a 3-year LLB degree can be called a lawyer in India.
-However, they cannot represent clients in court until they become an advocate.
+In India, a person with a 3-year LLB degree is considered a lawyer.
+However, they cannot represent clients in court until they register with the State Bar Council and pass the All India Bar Examination (AIBE) to become an advocate.

 In India, law students can’t be called lawyers.
 They lack the key qualifications like.
 LLB Degree and Bar Exam.
 Law students focus on studies and can’t represent clients in court.
 “Law student” is the most accurate term during their studies.